Escape to the Charming Lakeside Chautauqua

 • Shuffleboard, tennis, and pickleball

-• Basketball courts, sand volleyball court, gaga ball court,
+• Basketball courts, sand volleyball courts, and gaga ball courts.

 • Grills, picnic tables, and green space